etlegacy/etlegacy-docs/etltv.rst

 * add cvar g_etltv_flags "Bitflag 1 and 2.
 1 = prevent slaves from being kicked.
 2 = grant shoutcaster status to slaves."
 * removed CVAR_SERVERINFO from g_fixedphysics, g_fixedphysicsfps, g_pronedelay, g_floodProtection, sv_floodProtect, sv_userInfoFloodProtect.
 Server info is too long and can crash ettv slave so until etltv is a thing it needs to get shorter.

-Add legacy tvgame as replacment for etpro tvgame
+Add legacy tvgame as replacement for etpro tvgame

 * players can join ettv server connected to etlded server and watch and chat about the game
 * most commands supported with some flood protection in place - up to change in the future still